 Jellyfish do not have brains.
 They don’t have a heart either.
 But jellyfish do have a very basic set of nerves at the base of their tentacles.
 These nerves detect touch, temperature, salinity etc.

 The Earth has no shortage of weird animals, and it shouldn’t surprise you that the vast majority of these bizarre earthlings are found underwater, considering how much of the deep blue remains unexplored.
-This article, however, is about a water-dweller that is actually quite common worldwide, has been widely studied, and should be a household name: the Jellyfish.
+This article, however, is about one particular water-dwelling creature: the Jellyfish, and its essential organs or lack thereof.

 What is a Jellyfish?